bobsmith947/recsforme/README.md

 # recsforme
 A media recommendation web app.

+Java/SQL backend + CSS/JS frontend.
+Focused on as little use of web frameworks as possible, so as to provide a better learning experience.

-## Installation
+## Getting Started

-Follow these directions to get a copy of this repository on your local machine for development and testing purposes.
-If you just want to use the app, it will be deployed online when it's ready.
+Want to get recsforme up and running on your local machine for development and testing purposes?
+Great!
+This is how to get started:

 ### Prerequisites